klidi/leaseweb-lucid/readme.md

 Normally you would ask why RamModule is modeled as a value object .
 Given the business invariants it does not make sense to me that RamModule has an identity.
 To me its an not a mutable object just like a ram module in real life.
 U can not change its size or type.
 Even in a business case where we would have an inventory of ram modules i still would not consider it as something with an identity.

+Consider the Server the agregate root , and this agregate is composed by a model/Entity and many Value Objects Brand is not part of the Server agregate as it has its own lifecycle

 Price and RamModules are persisted as json in the db , and they are casted back and for ValueObject or collection to json and the other way around with a Casting class, find them inside app/Foundation/Casts